kpizzle1/Bootcamp_Project/README.md

 Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
+It acts as a gateway distributes traffic from clients across multiple servers without the clients having to understand how many servers are in use or how they are configured.Because the load balancer sits between the clients and the servers it can enhance the user experience by providing additional security, performance, resilience and simplify scaling your website.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_It collect docker logs
 - _TODO: What does Metricbeat record?_It logs the connections